 We can’t predict for sure how Ella and Alexander will turn out.
 But judging by George and Amal’s parenting principles, we’re inclined to think they’ll change the world just like their mom and dad.
 “I want them to be happy.
 I want them to have a sense of humor.
 I want them to be interested in things.
 I want them to be compassionate about other people’s plights,” George told The Hollywood Reporter.
 “Because that’s the thing, you know?
 You have to have some sort of empathy.”

-Before you go, click here to see other celebrity parents who have twins.
+Before you go, click here to see all the celebrities who are the parents of twins.